rexchange2030/data_augmentation/README.md

 3. The dataset has been created by rotating, zooming, cropping, and blurring the dataset that has been available to us.

-4. In this, Colab we are using Data Augmentation with the infamous Cats/Dogs Classification.
+4. In this, Colab we are using Data Augmentation with the infamous Cats/Dogs Classification Dataset.

 # Feel Free To Modify and the colab for you further exploration.